copyrite/LwotcMinimalText/XComGame.md

     Only applies while the Reaper is in Shadow.

 Available for: Reaper (XCOM Tier 2)

-Needle Grenades
-Needle Grenades
+## Needle Grenades
-Your explosives do not destroy loot when they kill enemies and deal 1 bonus damage to unarmored enemies.

-    You have received extra training that enables you to employ explosive grenades that deploy specialized slivers that leave enemy loot and corpse intact and tears through unreinforced material.
-    Loot and corpses of enemies killed by any other explosives of this soldier, such as heavy weapons, are also preserved.

-Available for: Grenadier (LCpl)
-Neutralizing Agents
++1 explosive damage against unarmored targets.
+You never destroy loot and corpses of enemies you kill.

 Neutralizing Agents
 Aid Protocol now neutralizes fire, poison, acid and bleeding.